 The SolarWinds Network Configuration Manager is an automated network configuration management and backup solution that saves time and reduces labor costs while maintaining compliance standards.
-For Vulnerability Assessment, the platform offers network scanning and discovery to maintain updated information on all network devices.
+For Vulnerability Assessment, the platform offers network scanning and discovery to keep updated information on all network devices.

 Some key features of SolarWinds NCM include: